 Given the set of basis coefficients that comprise each smooth, a GAM can in principle be estimated as a GLM.
 However due to their incredible flexibility, GAMs will invariably overfit if left unconstrained (Hastie and Tibshirani 1990, Wood 2004, Marra and Wood 2011).
 Penalised likelihood estimation avoids this overfitting by placing quadratic penalties on the basis coefficients (referred to as smoothing penalties), which penalize the function’s ‘wiggliness’ and control the trade-off between fit and smoothness (Wood 2004, Wood 2016).
-From a Bayesian perspective, one way to represent a smooth is to draw the set of βi from a multivariate Gaussian distribution with the penalty acting on the prior precision term.
+From a Bayesian perspective, one way to represent a smooth is to draw the set of βi from a multivariate Gaussian distribution with the penalty acting on the prior precision.
 Larger penalties shrink the coefficient covariances, effectively forcing the function toward a straight line when the data do not justify a nonlinear relationship (Marra and Wood 2011, Wood 2016).
-GAMs are particularly sought after for modelling time series to both identify nonlinear or time-varying covariate effects and uncover periods of rapid change, though strong temporal autocorrelation can make it challenging to estimate key parameters (Yang et al. 2012, Knape 2016, Simpson 2018, Spooner et al. 2018, Camara et al. 2021).
+GAMs are particularly sought after for modelling time series to identify nonlinear or time-varying covariate effects, perform smoothing of historical time series and uncover periods of rapid change, though strong temporal autocorrelation can make it challenging to estimate key parameters (Yang et al. 2012, Knape 2016, Simpson 2018, Spooner et al. 2018, Camara et al. 2021).

 For many ecological studies that employ GAMs, a primary objective is predicting future states (Ward et al. 2014, Kaplan et al. 2016, Clark et al. 2020, Malick et al. 2020, Koolhof et al. 2021).
 However, a lingering issue in using GAMs for forecasting is the way in which smooth functions predict outside the range of training data.
-Many of the smooths used in ecological GAMs have zero second derivatives at the boundaries, meaning they will linearly extrapolate beyond the last observation (Elith et al. 2010, Zurell et al. 2012).
+Many of the smooth functions used in ecological GAMs have zero second derivatives at the boundaries, meaning they will linearly extrapolate beyond the last observation (Elith et al. 2010, Zurell et al. 2012).
 This projection of a straight line indefinitely into the future can produce unrealistic forecasts, particularly if the estimated function ‘wiggles’ (i.e. exhibits a pronounced change in the response-predictor relationship) near the boundary (Figure 1 top).
-There are technical solutions to help with this problem, for example by extending the evaluation of the penalty into the range of values that we wish to forecast (i.e. weeks or years ahead of the training data) or by forcing the smooth to use the last observed value (with fixed uncertainty) when forecasting by imposing a first derivative penalty (Figure 1 bottom).
+There are technical solutions to help with this problem, for example by extending the evaluation of the penalty into the range of values that we wish to forecast (i.e. weeks or years ahead of the training data) to ensure model uncertainty grows in a more realistic fashion out of sample, or by forcing the smooth to use the last observed value (with fixed uncertainty) when forecasting by imposing a first derivative penalty (Figure 1 bottom).
 However, these modifications are not always sufficient to generate robust forecasts with appropriate probabilistic uncertainties as they do not adequately capture the temporal dependence in the data (see examples in Appendix S1 in Supporting Information).